daria-zebrowska/Debt-Collection-Analysis-Excel-Dashboard/README.md

 Projekt został stworzony przy użyciu narzędzi do analizy danych, w tym Excela.
 Daria Żebrowska

-Debt Collection Analysis – Excel Dashboard
+Debt Collection Analysis – Excel Dashboard.
 This project presents an analysis of the actions taken by the debt collection department to recover due payments (taxes).
 At first glance, it provides information on the number of taxpayers, the proportion of defaulters, their percentage share along with the amount of arrears.
 These details are crucial for assessing the scale of arrears and the proportion of defaulting taxpayers,